-Jordan’s capital is a good starting or endpoint if you are doing a Jordan road trip.
 While many international visitors don’t spend much time in Amman or skip it altogether, you should spend at least one day here.
-It probably is not the highlight in the country but still worth a visit.
-Amman is such an interesting city!
+It probably is not the highlight of a Jordan itinerary but still worth a visit – Amman is such an interesting city!

 It is a great historic city with a lot to offer – including lots of authentic places and ancient sights.
 It is also quite modern with nightlife and modern buildings outside the downtown area.
 Since it is in a hilly area, you have great views and can catch some beautiful sunsets.

-And let’s not forget the numerous restaurants and take-aways that serve great (and affordable) food!
-Yes, there are many reasons to add Amman to your Jordan itinerary.
+And let’s not forget the numerous restaurants that serve great (and affordable) food!

 Disclaimer: This post contains affiliate links.
 This means I will earn a small commission when you buy a product via my link (no extra cost to you).
 More about it here.

 Before talking about what to do in Amman, here are a few travel tips.